Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 Effective digital risk management is a cyclical effort between visibility, insights, and remediation, where each quadrant is powered by the data obtained from the preceding quadrant.

-Visibility data is feed through threat intelligence solutions to power insights into the best remediation responses.
+Visibility is achieved through digital footprinting to monitor exposed assets.
+Visibility data is fed through threat intelligence solutions to power insights into the best remediation responses.
+Digital landscape insights empower the design and deployment of highly-effective remediation responses.

-The following steps outline a digital risk management framework with a specific focus on mitigating cybersecurity and data leak risks
+The following steps outline a digital risk management framework with a specific focus on mitigating cybersecurity and data leak risks:

 Step 1.
-Identify all Exposed Assets
+Identify All Exposed Assets

 Identify all assets exposed to potential unauthorized access.
 This should include all social media channels and resources housing sensitive data.
 A digital footprint can be mapped with the assistance of an attack surface monitoring solution.